mark99i/vesc-display-install/README.md

 ```
 Enjoy!

+## Configuring the connection to VESC
+To create a configuration file, run `python3 vesc-display/main.py` and close it.
+The configuration file will be located at the path `vesc-display/configs/config.json`, use the `nano` editor for editing.

+There are three ways to connect to VESC:
+- the physical port serial/uart or usb-serial adapter (scheme `port://`)
+- tcp, with the intermediate device VescTool (scheme `tcp://`, see Run in test mode, using TCP)
+- using gpio pins using software serial library pigpio (scheme `pigpio://`)

+Thus, the value of the `serial_vesc_path` option can have the form:
+- `port://{path_to_device}?speed={speed}` (for example: `port:///dev/ttyUSB0?speed=115200`)
+- `tcp://{ip_address}:{port}` (for example: `tcp://192.168.1.10:65102`)
+- `pigpio://?tx={tx_pin}&rx={rx_pin}&speed={speed}` (for example: `pigpio://?tx=21&rx=20&speed=57600`)

+If you are using pigpio, carefully study the pinout of your board to enter the correct gpio pin numbers for connection.
+Installing pins that are occupied (for example, by the display or the spi module of the sd card) may cause the device to malfunction.

+By default, the option value is `port:///dev/ttyUSB0?speed=115200`, that is, using an external usb-serial adapter and the speed is 115200.

 ## Setting up parameters
 After the first launch, if you use DualESC, you will have information about only one ESC, and the speed and some other parameters will not be displayed correctly.
 Make sure that the options `MotorCFG` -> `AdditionalInfo` are correctly set on the locally connected ESC: `MotorPoles`, `WheelDiameter`, `BatteryCells`, `BatteryCapacity`.